ianxm/tracker/README.markdown

-tracker is a tool to help track daily personal metrics.  each metric is a count of something per day.  the point is to measure behaviors to know whether progress is being made in trying to increase a behavior (ie. exercise) or decrease it (ie. watching buffy the vampire slayer).
+tracker is a tool to help track daily personal metrics.  each metric is a count of something per day.  the point is to measure behaviors to know whether progress is being made in trying to increase a behavior (i.e. exercise) or decrease it (i.e. watching buffy the vampire slayer).

-tracker keeps a repository of occurrences for each metric, and can generate a variety of reports from its data.  tracker is like a command line interface to a spreadsheet.
+tracker keeps a repository of occurrences for each metric, from which it can generate a variety of reports from its data.  tracker is like a spreadsheet with a command line interface.

 dependencies